Eat Me, Drink Me

 Eat Me, Drink Me is the sixth studio album by American rock band Marilyn Manson.
 It was released on June 5, 2007, by Interscope Records.
 It was recorded in a rented home studio in Hollywood by lead vocalist Marilyn Manson and guitarist and bassist Tim Sköld, and was produced by Manson and Sköld.
 It was the band's first album not to be recorded as a five-piece, as John 5 departed from the group in 2004.
-Instead of replacing 5, Tim Sköld remained with bass and played guitar, and the band continued as a four-piece.
+Instead of replacing 5, Tim Sköld remained with bass and played the guitar, and the band continued as a four-piece.
 Manson has stated that he sang most of the album lying down on the studio floor with his hands cupping the studio microphone, resulting in a very distinctive vocal sound.
 Of Sköld's compositions, a further two are said to have been turned into fully-fledged songs with lyrics, music and vocals completed but were not put onto album for fear of making it overwrought.

 Upon its release, Eat Me, Drink Me was met with positive reviews from critics, and debuted at number eight on the US Billboard 200.
 The album was the last to feature band member Tim Sköld, and spawned two singles ("Heart-Shaped Glasses (When the Heart Guides the Hand)" and "Putting Holes in Happiness").
 The band supported the album with the Rape of the World Tour.